 Of course, technology is not the only factor in whether your customers feel comfortable, valued, and like they are receiving a personalized experience that delivers what they need.
 Retailers also need knowledgeable salespeople with all the information at their fingertips to anticipate and respond to customer needs.
 These salespeople are key to getting customers to make a purchase: According to one study, customers are 43% more likely to purchase after a salesperson interaction.

 This is an area where retailers can look beyond the obvious applications of their existing technologies.
 Tools like integrated inventory management helps salespeople immediately access information about products, while AI can be used to generate recommendations for personalization of in-store shopping experiences, just as it can for online shopping.
-Thus, the final technology trend that is shaping personalization of the retail experience is not a new technology at all, but applying technologies the retailer already has.
+Thus, another of the technology trends in retail is not a new technology at all, but applying technologies the retailer already has.

 There’s no doubt shoppers love a personalized experience, but they also have other needs.
 Increasingly, shoppers expect and demand a broad selection, always in-stock (or easily acquired) inventory, and a seamless experience across in-store, mobile and online sales channels.
 Simply put, customers want to be able to buy what they want, when they want it, and where they want it.
 Dealing with both the expense and the technical challenges of seamless omnichannel retailing is an increasing concern for retailers.